joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/24/arts/television/netflix-expiring-october.html

 **Is Adéla, an Ex-Ballerina From Slovakia, the Next Pop Sensation?**\
 `Adéla was cut in the first round of a reality show looking to create the girl group Katseye.
-But when judges said, “We see Adéla as a solo artist,” she agreed.`\
+Judges said they saw her “as a solo artist.”
+She agreed.`\
 https://www.nytimes.com/2026/09/24/style/adela-prima-red-bottoms-tour.html

 **And to Think That I Ate It on Mulberry Street**\